 - Cathodic anti-corrosion protection system by sacrificial anodes

-- life duration of 26 years
+- Life duration of 26 years

 The design, manufacture and installation of the five gravity based foundations (GBFs) were entrusted to Royal BAM in June 2016.
 The foundations are innovative because they are made up of a reinforced concrete foundation combined with a steel monopile.
-This technology allows the installation of the wind turbine to a depth up to 45 meters.
+This technology allows the installation of the wind turbine at a depth of up to 45 meters.

-Moreover, the imprisonment of the monopile in the concrete caisson makes it impossible to inspect the monopile underwater and impose the upstream installation of a reliable corrosion protection system.
+Moreover, the inclusion of the monopile in the concrete caisson makes it impossible to inspect the monopile underwater and impose the upstream installation of a reliable corrosion protection system.
 In the case of Blyth, a sacrificial anode system was developed by Elsyca to prevent internal and external corrosion.